pyload/pyload/docs/plugins/addon_plugin.rst

 Providing status information
 ----------------------------
-Your hook can store information in a ``dict`` that can easily be retrievied via the :class:`Api <pyload.Api.Api>`.
+Your hook can store information in a ``dict`` that can easily be retrievied via the :class:`Api <pyload.api.Api>`.

 Just store everything in ``self.info``. ::

-    from pyload.plugins.Hook import Hook
+    from pyload.plugins.hook import Hook

     class YourHook(Hook):
         """